Winter storm heads toward Northeast after bringing dangerous conditions and power outages to South and Midwest – KION546

 More than 80 million people in the Northeast were under winter weather alerts early Friday.

-The interior parts of the Northeast were expected to see heavy snowfall Friday while major cities faced the threat of freezing rain and sleet, according to CNN meteorologist Robert Shackelford.
+The interior parts of the Northeast were expected to see heavy snowfall Friday while major cities face the threat of freezing rain and sleet, according to CNN meteorologist Robert Shackelford.

 The dangerous road conditions are expected to make travel difficult Friday, the NWS said, as it warned that power outages are also possible.